 The Commons refers to the people - or Commoners - who use, develop and care for the spaces.
 Our staff, trustees, tenants and wider users of our spaces make up our community of commoners, alongside and supported by the members of the Community Land Trust.

-At the moment we manage 11 rent-capped homes, 50+ workspaces and have over 120 tenants.
-In addition to Rock House and the Observer Building, we’ve transformed the Alley, including Rose Cottage, Harper’s Caves and 10 Claremont, created Living Rents homes at 39 Cambridge road, a public living room at Eagle House, and are starting work at last to bring 12 Claremont back from dereliction.
+At the moment we manage 12 rent-capped buildings, 50+ workspaces and have over 120 tenants.
+In addition to Rock House and the Observer Building, we’ve transformed the Alley, including Rose Cottage, Harper’s Caves and 10 Claremont, created Living Rents homes at 39 Cambridge road, a public living room at Eagle House, manage 11 Claremont, and are starting work at last to bring 12 Claremont back from dereliction.
 Find out more

 There are lots of different ways you can get involved in Hastings Commons: our community of commoners are central to the vision.
 Become a tenant, hire a space, become a member of the Community Land Trust or volunteer to support our work.
 Recruitment for volunteers, trustees and staff is advertised on our Get Involved page.